Alcohol use is a part of everyday life for many of us. According to the CDC, around two-thirds of Americans drank alcohol in one year.

 It is also linked to a number of cancers affecting the digestive system.
 Both esophageal and colorectal cancer are found in higher percentages among heavy drinkers.
 And as the liver is responsible for metabolizing this toxin, drinkers are at higher risks of developing liver cancer as well.

 And in women, drinking is also linked to increased rates of breast cancer.

-When drinks heavily over a long period of time, the odds are high that they will develop alcohol dependence.
+When drinking heavily over a long period of time, the odds are high that they will develop alcohol dependence.